What do you want to know about environmental planning?

 One recent controversy is the “illegal and immoral” issuance of environmental compliance certificate to the Kaliwa Dam.

-Several organizations that work with disadvantaged communities also have difficulty gaining support from political leaders in terms of counterpart funding and resources.
+Several organizations that work with disadvantaged communities also have difficulty gaining political support.

 Some Local Chief Executives are either indifferent to proper local government planning or heavily prioritize political motivations.